lsst-sqre/safir/docs/user-guide/database/pagination.rst

 Finally, you can run the query.
 There are two ways to do this depending on how the query is structured.

-If the SQL query returns a single ORM model for each result row, use `~safir.database.PaginatedQueryRunner.query_object`:
+If the SQL query returns a single ORM model for each result row, use `~PaginatedQueryRunner.query_object`:

 .. code-block:: python